Table of Contents

 |Note: AkDeviceSettings::uMaxConcurrentIO represents the maximum number of transfer requests that the device may post to the Low-Level I/O. Otherwise the AK_SCHEDULER_DEFERRED_LINED_UP device's scheduler works exactly like the AK_SCHEDULER_BLOCKING scheduler: it decides to post transfer requests only when clients of the Stream Manager call AK::IAkStdStream::Read()/Write(), or when a running automatic stream's buffering is below the buffering target (AkDeviceSettings::fTargetAutoStmBufferLength, refer to Audiokinetic Stream Manager Initialization Settings for more details on the target buffering length).|

-An AkIoHeuristics structure is also passed to Read() or Write().
-The information it contains may be useful if you route Read() or Write() calls to your own I/O streaming technology, in order to shuffle I/O requests.
+The information contained in the provided AkIoHeuristics may be useful if you route reads or writes to your own I/O streaming technology, in order to re-order I/O requests.

 |Tip: The implementation of the default Stream Manager's scheduler is based on "client heuristics", not on "disk bandwidth heuristics".
 The Stream Manager is not aware of the layout of files on disk.
 If your own streaming technology permits it, it can use this knowledge to re-order I/O requests to minimize seeking on disk.|